UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 * Python Code (50%)
     * Code is required to avoid plagiarism.
-    * The submission should contain a python file named "evaluation.py" to help evaluate your model.
+    * The submission should contain all the Python files including "extract_feature, generate_paired_traj.py, model.py, train.py, test.py, and main.py" to help evaluate your model.
-    * The evluation.py should follow the format in the Submission Guideline section.

     * Evaluation criteria.
       | Percentage | Accuracy |
       |---|---|